Hiking Czech Republic Bohemia

 Distance between the sections: about 20 km

-Česky Krumlov is known by many, but the whole region is dotted with ancient towns and picturesque villages.
-Cesky Krumlov is the most popular city in the region.
-No other Bohemian city has so much medieval architecture.
-It is even called little Prague by lovers.
+Česky Krumlov is known to many, but the entire region is dotted with ancient towns and picturesque villages.
+Cesky Krumlov is the most popular town in the region.
+No Bohemian town has so much medieval architecture.
+It is even called little Prague by enthusiasts.
+Which of course is greatly exaggerated, especially if you know Prague a little bit.....

 Click here for a report of our walk in Bohemia south west (Sumava)